 When it comes to how to build a live streaming app, there are several different approaches.
 However, for our money, the simplest and most powerful is hands-down the SDK-based approach.
 However, before we talk about SDKs, we should mention and define APIs.

 The term API stands for Application Programming Interface.
 An API is a simplified, standardized coding language.
 It allows a developer to easily interact with a given piece of technology.
 In this case, a video API enables you and your developers to create customized mobile apps.

 In other words, an API is like a set of detailed instructions.
-These make it easy to create a mobile app that interfaces with a online video platform like DaCast.
-Your developers can use the commands that are specified in the API to make a mobile app that connects with the DaCast platform.
+These make it easy to create a mobile app that interfaces with an online video platform like Dacast.
+Your developers can use the commands that are specified in the API to make a mobile app that connects with the Dacast platform.
 It’s all seamless!

 According to Streaming Media, “The video workflow and distribution environment is incredibly complex, and the way to build a best-of-breed system or even just gain finer control over tasks—especially when delivering video at scale—is by API.”